 Today IIEES is engaged in implementation of national and international projects and has taken effective steps in protecting the lives and properties of human beings in earthquakes with the guidance of all its responsible and qualified researchers.

-The main goals of IIEES are investigation, research and education in all aspects related to seismology, earthquake engineering, earthquake hazard, and suggesting practical approaches as well as supporting their implementation in order to reduce the risks of earthquakes, and to develop the security culture against earthquakes in Iran and the region.
+The main goals of IIEES are research and education in all aspects related to seismology, earthquake engineering, disaster risk management and suggesting practical approaches as well as supporting their implementation in order to reduce the risks of earthquakes, and to develop the safety culture against earthquakes in Iran and the region.

 IIEES is composed of different research departments, including Seismology, Geotechnical Engineering, Structural Engineering, Risk Management, Graduate Studies, Information Technology, and International Relations.